Attack on Convoy AN 14: Action

-On 31 January 1941, the Italian torpedo boats departed Leros and while performing an anti-submarine search in the Kasos Strait, they spotted an Allied convoy, escorted by a cruiser and three destroyers.
+Convoy AN 14 had sailed from Port Said on 28 and 29 January; on 31 January 1941, the Italian torpedo boats departed Leros and while performing an anti-submarine search in the Kasos Strait, they spotted an Allied convoy, escorted by a cruiser and three destroyers.
 The two vessels separated, Libra to distract the escort, while Lupo attacked with its 450 mm torpedoes.
 The Italians reported that Lupo hit a large steamer with two torpedoes and then Libra launched another two at a cruiser without effect.
-The Italians were engaged by the escorts but managed to steam away.
+The Italians were engaged by the escorts but managed to escape.

 In the British account, only one torpedo hit the tanker Desmoulea, which was loaded with a cargo of petrol and white oils.
 Admiral Andrew Cunningham recorded that the tanker had been detached to Suda Bay from the Alexandria section of the convoy and was torpedoed at 18:00 on 31 January.
 Dainty, the close escort, took the tanker in tow at 20:00, after it been abandoned by its crew.
-Perth assisted but the Cunningham ordered Perth to resume its escort duties.
+Perth assisted but then Cunningham ordered Perth to resume its escort duties.
 Desmoulea had been hit abreast the engine room and left sinking but the crew re-boarded the tanker when it became clear that it was still afloat.
 Desmoulea arrived in Suda Bay under tow at 08:00 on 1 February and beached with its cargo intact.
 Peony survived an attack by bombers 40 nmi from Crete and the rest of the convoy reached Piraeus on 2 February 1941.